The Other Side Village (TOSV) Environmental Information

 Remediation strategies and exposure pathways were carefully addressed to make development of this community safe for anyone living, working, or visiting the site.
 The primary remediation strategies are:

-• Excavate impacted soils and dispose offsite at a permitted facility
+- Excavate impacted soils and dispose offsite at a permitted facility

-• Install vapor intrusion mitigation systems under buildings to prevent soil gas infiltration
+- Install vapor intrusion mitigation systems under buildings to prevent soil gas infiltration

-• Implement institutional controls and engineering controls to manage any impacts remaining on site post-remediation, such as fencing, signage, routine groundwater monitoring, and inspections to ensure integrity of remedial actions
+- Implement institutional controls and engineering controls to manage any impacts remaining on site post-remediation, such as fencing, signage, routine groundwater monitoring, and inspections to ensure integrity of remedial actions

-Next Steps
+Overview of Timeline and Next Steps

 An overview of the environmental milestones and next steps for the TOSV project is provided below.
 This timeline is for informational purposes only and is subject to change.

-• June 2023 – Remedial Action Plan published for public comment
+- June 2023 – Remedial Action Plan published for public comment.

-• August 15, 2023 – Remedial Action Plan is accepted by DEQ
+- August 15, 2023 – Remedial Action Plan (RAP) is accepted by the DEQ.

 Resources